-• Make sure that your browser has Java, JavaScript, or ActiveX enabled.
+Make sure that your browser has Java, JavaScript, or ActiveX enabled.
 If you are using Internet Explorer, click Refresh to be sure that the Java applet is loaded.
 Try closing the browser and starting it again.

-Checking The Internet Service Connection
+Checking the Internet Service Connection

-If your router is unable to access the Internet, check that the Internet connection is working, and then check that the wireless router can get an Internet address.
+If your router is unable to access the Internet, check that the Internet connection is working, and then check that the N750 wireless gigabit router can get an Internet address.